 Building community through communication

 Through a 36-credit-hour program, you can earn yourself the knowledge and experience to assist children, adults and families in need.
-Choose from two program paths — (1) drafting a thesis or dissertation as a capstone to your studies or (2) taking additional elective courses in Family & Community Services.
+Choose from two program paths — (1) drafting a thesis or dissertation as a capstone to your studies or (2) taking additional elective courses in Family and Community Services.

 Helping Families Thrive in Today’s World